Michael Benedetto

+Early life and education

 Benedetto was born in the Bronx in 1947.
 He holds a B.A. in History/Education from Iona College and a M.A. in Social Studies/Education.
 In 1981, Benedetto co-founded the Bronx Times-Reporter, a weekly newspaper, with John Collazzi.

-Benedetto introduced a law prohibiting tackle football for ages 13 and under, in order to protect young children from concussion related developmental problems.
+Political career

+Running for Office

 Benedetto first ran for office in 1976, losing to Republican Assemblyman Guy Velella.
 Two years later, Benedetto ran against Republican State Senator John D. Calandra and lost by 1,121 votes.

 In 1980, Benedetto attempted to run again against Calandra.
-Bronx Democratic leaders, who maintained a non-aggression pact with Calandra, allowed him run in the Democratic primary.
+Bronx Democratic leaders, who maintained a non-aggression pact with Calandra, allowed him to run in the Democratic primary.
 Calandra defeated Benedetto to win the Democratic nomination, and in the general election as the candidate of both the Republican and Democratic parties, Calandra easily defeated Benedetto, who ran on the Liberal Party ticket.

+New York State Assembly

+Benedetto was elected to the State Assembly in 2004.
+Since 2019, he has served as chair of the Education Committee.
+City & State ranked him 8th on "The most powerful education leaders in New York" and 18th on "The 2021 Bronx Power 100" in 2021.

+Many of his legislative priorities relate to children and education.
+With the support of teachers' unions, he has opposed the expansion of charter schools in New York State.

+He has introduced laws aimed at protecting young children from concussion-related developmental problems.
+Since 2013, he has worked to prohibit tackle football for children.
+The proposed law is named the John Mackey Youth Football Protection Act after the former NFL star who developed dementia.
+He has also sponsored a bill that would require youth baseball players to wear helmets with chin straps.

+Benedetto supports the repeal of the Hecht-Calandra Act, a state law which established the Specialized High Schools Admissions Test as the only admissions criteria for the city's specialized high schools.
+He believes that the state should have less control over the city's educational policies.

+In 2022, Benedetto negotiated with fellow legislators to pass bills extending Mayoral control of schools and reducing class sizes in New York City.
+The class size reduction bill was opposed by Mayor Eric Adams as being too costly and by some parents who believed that it would disproportionately benefit schools in richer neighborhoods and reduce access to popular schools.